Create your own recipe using these suggestions!

 You can easily learn how to ferment vegetables at home and create the most delicious, health-promoting superfoods available.
 The idea for this recipe I got from Dr. Mercola.
 Feel free to change it to fit your own taste and to whatever vegetables are available in you area.
 I’ve done this recipe many times with some variations and always using a good culture starter.

-Following this step-by-step guide on how to ferment vegetables, you will have delicious fermented vegetables ready to enjoy after one week.
+Following this guide on how to ferment vegetables, you will have delicious fermented vegetables ready to enjoy after one week.

-How to ferment vegetables: Choosing ingredients
+How to ferment vegetables: Ingredients

-NOTE: Be careful with garlic, hot peppers and onions as they add very distinct tastes; It might be better to ferment such vegetables separately.
+NOTE: Be careful with garlic, hot peppers and onions as they add very distinct tastes.
+It might be better to ferment such vegetables separately.

 - Green cabbage: 6-8 lb (3-4 kg); use hard, tightly packed heads, the sweeter cabbage you can get the better